-The information in this presentation prepared for the Denver Gold Forum includes certain "forward-looking information" and "forward-looking in statements" within the meaning of section 27A of the Securities Act of 1933 (as amended), section 21E of the Securities Exchange Act of 1934 (as amended), the United States Private Securities Litigation Reform Act of 1995 and applicable Canadian securities legislation.
-All statements, other than statements of historical fact, included herein including, without limitation, plans for and intentions with respect to our properties, statements regarding intentions with respect to the Soledad Mountain project's (the "Project") current and future operating or financial performance including production, rates of return, recoveries, and operating costs are forward-looking statements.
-Statements concerning Mineral Reserve Estimates and Mineral Resource Estimates are also forward-looking statements in that they reflect an assessment, based on certain assumptions, of the mineralization that would be encountered and mining results if the Project was mined in the manner described.
+The information in this presentation includes certain "forward-looking statements".
+All statements, other than statements of historical fact, included herein including, without limitation, plans for and intentions with respect to our properties, statements regarding intentions with respect to obligations due for various projects, quantity of reserves, permitting, construction and production and other milestones, and the Soledad Mountain project's (the "Project") future operating or financial performance including production, rates of return, recoveries, cash costs and capital costs are forward-looking statements.
+Statements concerning Mineral Reserve Estimates and Mineral Resource Estimates are also forward-looking statements in that they reflect an assessment, based on certain assumptions, of the mineralization that would be encountered and mining results if the project were developed and mined in the manner described.
 Forward-looking statements involve various risks and uncertainties.
 There can be no assurance that such statements will prove to be accurate, and actual results and future events could differ materially from those anticipated in such statements.
-Important factors that could cause actual results to differ materially from statements in this presentation regarding our intentions include, without limitation, risks and uncertainties regarding: the operation of the Project, including additional capital requirements for the Project or future acquisitions; unexpected liabilities of changes in the cost of operations, including costs of extracting gold and silver; refining costs; operating hazards and risks inherent in mining operations; changes to the political environment, laws or regulation, or more stringent enforcement of current laws or regulations in the United States or California; the ability of Golden Queen Mining Company, LCC to obtain and maintain licenses, access rights or permits, required for current and future planned operations; unexpected uninsurable risks that may arise; risks associated with any future hedging activities; equipment breakdowns and non-compliance with environmental and permit requirements.
-Other risks and uncertainties include risks related to volatility in global equities, commodities, foreign exchange, market price of gold and silver and a lack of market liquidity; changes in planned work resulting from logistical, technical or other factors; that results of operations on the Project will not meet projected expectations due to any combination of technical, operational or market factors; uncertainties involved in the interpretation of technical data and the estimation of gold and silver resources and reserves; and other risks and uncertainties disclosed in the section entitled "Risk Factors" contained in our Annual Report on Form 10-K for the year ended December 31, 2015.
+Important factors that could cause actual results to differ materially from statements in this presentation regarding our intentions include, without limitation, risks and uncertainties regarding: the development and operation of the Project, including additional capital requirements for the Project, accidents, equipment breakdowns and non-compliance with environmental and permit requirements.
+Other risks and uncertainties include risks related to fluctuations in gold and silver prices; changes in planned work resulting from logistical, technical or other factors; that results of operations on the Project will not meet projected expectations due to any combination of technical, operational or market factors; uncertainties involved in the interpretation of technical data and the estimation of gold and silver resources and reserves; and other risks and uncertainties disclosed in the section entitled "Risk Factors" contained in our Annual Report on Form 10-K for the year ended December 31.
+2014 and our Quarterly Report on form 10-Q for the period ended June 30, 2015.

-Forward-looking statements are based on numerous assumptions and are subject to all of the risks and uncertainties inherent in our business, including risks inherent in mining.
+Forward looking statements are based on numerous assumptions and are subject to all of the risks and uncertainties inherent in our business, including risks inherent in mineral exploration and development.
 Investors are cautioned that forward-looking statements are not guarantees of future performance and, accordingly, should not to put undue reliance on forward-looking statements.
 Any forward-looking statement made by us in this presentation is based only on information currently available.

-Technical information in this presentation was reviewed and approved Sean Ennis, P. Eng., P.E., an independent consultant of the Company and a Qualified Person as defined by National Instrument 43-101.
+Technical information in this presentation was reviewed and approved Sean Ennis, P. Eng., an independent consultant of the Company and a Qualified Person as defined by National Instrument 43-101.